Concurrent Absences in Employee Central Time Management – H2 2021

 Concurrent absences in Employee Central Time Off has been a legal requirement in many European countries like: The Netherlands, United Kingdom, Spain, Belgium, France, Czech Republic and even in the United States and Canada.

-Let’s look at some of the use cases from various countries.
-Please note that only Netherlands, UK and Spain are part of Early Adoption.
+Let’s look at some of the use cases from various countries:

 - Netherlands: Any Illness shall be reported to the employer within 24 hours with an undetermined end date(high date i.e 31.12.9999) and any existing absences overlapping with the Illness shall not be cancelled but should remain active and should also be replicated to Payroll.
 There’s also a reintegration process offered by employers to help employees recover better by allowing reduced work capacity during Illness and allowing vacation to be recorded during long-term illnesses.